Market-Entry Marketing Sprint

 Yes, if your company serves EU financial entities as an ICT third-party provider.
 The Act reaches through the customer relationship.

 They are useful inputs but not sufficient.
 DORA has specific resilience-testing, sub-contractor-monitoring, and incident-reporting requirements that go beyond SOC 2 and ISO 27001.
-Counsel determines the gap; GMA addresses the commercial layer.
+Counsel determines the gap; GMA addresses the website, offer, proof, and follow-up.

 DORA specifically targets EU financial entities and their ICT third parties.
 Non-financial cross-border companies face other EU regulations such as GDPR, the AI Act, and NIS2, but not DORA directly.